 What comes after Part A…Part Bee!
 Summer outdoor parties are often infiltrated and commandeered by striped, stinging intruders.
 Few things are more annoying or can ruin an otherwise pleasant party than trying to eat when you’re dodging bees flying around your head, buzzing in your ear, and crawling around in your plate.
-Here are some ways to enjoy outdoor gatherings throughout this warm season, while keeping unwanted bees from crashing your Summer Barbecue.
+Here are some easy tips for how to prevent bees from crashing your summer BBQ, so you can enjoy outside gatherings throughout this warm season.

-If bees, wasps or hornets are routinely infesting your yard, there may be a larger problem at hand, such as a nearby bee or wasp nest.
+These tips will help you learn how to prevent bees this summer from ruining your outdoor gatherings.
+If bees, wasps, or hornets are routinely infesting your yard, there may be a larger problem at hand, such as a nearby bee or wasp nest.
 It is important to contact pest control professionals if you see an influx of bees around your home because they can potentially harm you, your loved ones, or even your pets.
 Here at Any Pest, we have experienced professionals that can identify different bee species and properly remove nests from in and around your home.
 Reach out to one of our pest control professionals for immediate service, especially if you or a family member has a bee allergy.
-Contact us today for a free estimate!
+Contact us today for a free estimate on pest control services!